 The Butterfly Garden at the Science Museum of Western Virginia will be closing on August 15, 2017, for the transition from an exotic butterfly habitat to a native pollinator garden.
-The Hidden Garden will open this fall with a variety of local butterflies and flowering plants.
+The Hidden Garden will open this spring with a variety of local butterflies and flowering plants.

 The museum’s new pollinator garden will focus on the importance of insect pollinators and their lifecycles.
 This change also allows the museum to educate the public about insect pollinators and to demonstrate some of the plants that can be grown in local gardens to encourage happy and healthy insect pollinators, including our beautiful native butterflies and moths.
 “This type of experience allows the Science Museum to encourage learning experiences that go beyond the time our visitors spend within the museum itself,” says Derek Kellogg, the museum’s Scientific Director.
 When the weather gets cold outside, the plants and insects will continue to be active for the museum’s guests to experience them year-round.